lpatmo/musical-wordle/src/notes.md

 ## Issues Blocking MVP

+- Guessing Mechanics

+  - (MEDIUM) Display six empty rows when game starts and update state to be a 2D array

+  - (BIG) Push each guess into state (guesses array) when user submits (LOGIC)

+    - Display each guess as it's submitted (VISUAL)

   - Allow for 6 total guess (no more, no less)
   - See the answer after guessing six times (none of it right)
     - disable/disappear submission button after six guesses
   - If you get it right, you can't make any more guess
   - disable/disappear submission button after correct answer submitted
   - victory message/notification

+- SOUND

-- (SMALL) Display six empty rows when game starts
+  - (SMALL) Display a volume icon next to each row
-- (MEDIUM) Display the guesses in the grid as they are submitted
+  - (MEDIUM) When volume icon is clicked on, it plays only the sound from that guess

+- (MEDIUM) Validate against number of occurrences of a note (e.g. CCCCCC for Twinkle Little Star should return only two greens and 4 whites for the rest)

 - No editing of previous guesses

 - (MEDIUM) Backspace should shift focus to previous input square if current input square is empty